-Katy is a Writer-Liar: she teaches Short Story Writing and Novel Writing at City University, London, and her first novel, The Whores' Asylum, was published by Penguin in February 2012.
+Katy is a Writer-Liar: she teaches Short Story Writing, Writers' Workshop and Novel Writing at City University, London, and her first novel, The Whores' Asylum, (paperback title: The Unpierced Heart) was published by Penguin in 2012.
 Her personal website is www.katydarby.com.

 Liam is a Writer-Liar and stories he's written for Liars' League and Liars' League Leeds include: "How to Build a Mass Murderer" (read by Clive Greenwood), "Commuters' Tails" (read by Silas Hawkins), "He Does Not Know" (read by Ben Crystal), "Bob, Justbob" (read by Silas Hawkins), "Stalemate" (read by Freddie Machin), "The King's Computer" (read by Ben Crystal), "Rat" (read by Silas Hawkins), "The Tasting Menu" (read by Lucie Howard), "Remembrance Day" (read by Will Goodhand), "Sunset" (read by Saul Reichlin), Last Blood, First Ink (read by David Rees), "How the Elephant Fell" (read by Rachel Spicer), and "Temp" (read by David Zezulka).